 Once you’ve created your sales page, it’s time to begin driving traffic.
 There are two ways you can go about this: tapping into audiences on other platforms or accessing someone else’s audience.

 One way to drive traffic to your sales page is to provide someone else free content to share with their audience.
-Piggybacking on someone else’s success can get you incredible results.
 Here are a few ways to take advantage and offer something valuable at the same time:

 You need to personalize your email and show the blogger that this isn’t a mass email that you sent out to dozens of bloggers—and that you are actually qualified to write a guest post on your suggested topic.

-You can do this by writing an email that looks something like:
+You can do this by writing an email that looks something like this:

 I am really into _______ myself and would love to share my expertise with your audience.
 I’ve been active in the field for 8 years and toured Canada speaking about ________ for most of 2012.